Barton Mills services

 After Euro Garages purchased Little Chef, they were forced to change the restaurant to EG Diner.
 They closed the building in summer 2018, and reopened it later in the year with a Greggs and a refurbished Burger King.

-8 MFG EV Power branded electric vehicle chargers were installed on the forecourt in July 2022.
+Eight MFG EV Power branded electric vehicle chargers were installed on the forecourt in July 2022.

 Meanwhile, Fiveways Garage was largely unchanged.
 By the 21st century it had become Enterprise rent-a-car, Mildenhall Car Sales and a valet centre, still with the two properties and still in its old position right by the roundabout.
-MFG are looking to promote the car valet centre as their own facility.

 |Milford (northbound, ¼ mile)|